Ian Daglish: Personal life

 Ian Daglish was born in Redhill, Surrey in 1952 and lived briefly in the United States from the age of eight.
 At the age of ten he saw the film The Longest Day at a cinema in Providence, Rhode Island, which proved to be a formative experience.
 He later returned to the UK and studied history at Trinity College, Cambridge, where he won the Bowen Prize for an essay on putative Napoleonic invasions of England.

 Historian

 Daglish published several books regarding the British Army's battles in Normandy, visiting the continent often, as a researcher and tour guide.
 His status as a historian was recognized by the BBC, for whom he gave interviews as a consultant on the subject of military history.

 Game Designer

 He has also contributed to several wargames including many Advanced Squad Leader game products.

 Aviator

 Daglish was a pilot of light aircraft.
-Daglish died after Piper PA-38 Tomahawk he was piloting crashed near City Airport Manchester on 29 July 2011.
+Daglish died after the Piper PA-38 Tomahawk he was piloting crashed near City Airport Manchester on 29 July 2011.
 He was survived by a wife, two teenage daughters, and a brother.